• JP | EN

 Approach PCF reduction rate Ratio of renewable content Renewable Content Status

-LAPEROS® LCP Mass balance Under verification (Depends on grade) Pyrolysis oil In development
+LAPEROS® LCP Mass balance Under verification Depends on grade Pyrolysis oil Released to market

 Learn more